At a Glance

 - There is a seasonally open Nature Center that offers displays and programs about the natural and cultural history of Elk Neck; the center has live animals, local history displays, and hands-on activities for all ages.

-- Naturalists offer programs during the spring, summer and fall including Canoe Adventures, Campfire Programs, Reptile Shows, and Guided Hikes.
+- Naturalists and rangers offer programs during the spring, summer and fall including Canoe Adventures, Campfire Programs, Reptile Shows, and Guided Hikes.

 Local MOS Chapter:

-The local chapter of the Maryland Ornithological Society is the Cecil Bird Club, which offers field trips and meetings with informative programs, all free and open to the public.
+The local chapter of the Maryland Ornithological Society is the Cecil Bird Club, offering field trips and occasional meetings and special events, all free and open to the public.

 Multimedia: